paepcke/feather-tools/README.md

 ## Description
-This package contains the following stand-along Unix shell command line tools:
+Stand-along Unix shell command line tools for Apache's .feather formatted files:

 ```
-- fmore/fless
+- fmore
 - ftail
-- fwc [-l]
+- fwc (-l)
 - f2csv
 ```

-Each tool operates in the spirit of the analogous Unix shell commands.
+Each tool operates in the spirit of the analogous Unix shell command.
 Only the most basic uses of these original Unix tools are suported in their *f* version.
 For example, the `fwc` command operates like `wc -l`, i.e. it displays the number of datalines.
 But `wc -c` is not provided.

 ## Installation:
 ```